Aeshna mutata Blair Nikula

 Behavior

 Adults hunt along forest edges, dirt roads, and fields, often in the vicinity of the wetland where eggs are laid.
-Females lay their eggs, on the undersides of aquatic and emergent vegetation, especially spatterdock (Nuphar).
+Females lay their eggs, on the undersides of aquatic and emergent vegetation, especially Spatterdock (Yellow Pond Lily; Nuphar spp.).
 Males chase other males and patrol for females while flying low along the wetland shoreline or over the open water, often with a leisurely erratic flight.
-As with other darners, spatterdock darners rest by hanging verticallyon tree trunks or branches where they can be difficult to detect (Nikula et al. 2003, Dunkle 2000).
+As with other darners, Spatterdock Darners rest by hanging vertically on tree trunks or branches where they can be difficult to detect (Nikula et al. 2003, Dunkle 2000).

 Best Time to See

-This is our only early summer Aeshna, with a flight season of early June through early July, based on New York records (Donnelly 1999).
+Spatterdock Darners are an early season species with a flight season of early June to early July.
+Based on New York records, more than 80% of New York observations occur in June (Donnelly 1999; White et al., 2010).
 Nikula et al. (2003) show a similar flight season for Massachusetts, but with the season beginning a bit earlier, in late May.
 The flight season in New York may actually be later than the season in Massachusetts, or the lack of records in late May in New York may simply reflect the overall lack of records for this uncommon species.

 • Present